htcondor/htcondor/docs/admin-manual/power-management.rst

-If this tool is insufficient for configuring the machine in the manner required, the *Power Options* control panel application offers the full extent of the machine’s power management abilities.
+If this tool is insufficient for configuring the machine in the manner required, the *Power Options* control panel application offers the full extent of the machine's power management abilities.
 Windows 2000 and XP lack the *powercfg* program, so all configuration must be done via the *Power Options* control panel application.
 :index:`green computing` :index:`power management`